PIH/petl/README.md

   jobDir: "${petl.homeDir}/config/jobs"
 ```

 * **PETL Schedule**:  Jobs can be scheduled individually (see "Overview of Jobs" below) but a global schedule can also be provided.
 All jobs without an individual schedule defined in their job.yml will be run according to this schedule.
-See the "Overview of Jobs" section below for more details about the support Cron format.
+See the "Overview of Jobs" section below for more details about the supported Cron format.

 ```yaml
 petl: